kulics/koral/book-en/basic-type.md

 ## Basic Type Conversion
 Since the default integer is `i32`, how do we use other types of integers?

-We can use type conversion to change the number to the type we need, just use the `!type()` syntax.
+We can use type conversion to change the number to the type we need, just use the `!.(data:type)` syntax.

 E.g:
 ```
-integer8 : !i8(16);
+integer8 : !.(16:i8);
 ```

 Note that, the basic type conversion is only valid for the base type.